 None of us are immune

 Before we pass by this list with gratitude and certainty that it doesn’t describe any of us and must apply to others, perhaps people we can name and do avoid, think how it may apply to us, how we fit into that list.
 Because we do.
 So how do we specifically oppose the truth in our thoughts, words, and actions?
 Do we follow St. Paul’s continued advice to Timothy?
 Are we willing to endure persecution for our faith?
 Have we been nourished with the true Manna to conform our interests to his?
 St. Paul continues:

 Now you have observed my teaching, my conduct, my aim in life, my faith, my patience, my love, my steadfastness, my persecutions, my sufferings, what befell me at Antioch, at Iconium, and at Lystra, what persecutions I endured; yet from them all the Lord rescued me.
 Indeed all who desire to live a godly life in Christ Jesus will be persecuted (3:10-12).

 Jesus was showing his listeners that his concern was for their salvation.
-Jesus reveals the Bread that lasts forever, the Bread of Life we were created to eat, the Food which sustains our true mode of existence.
+Jesus reveals the Bread that lasts forever, the Bread of Life we were created to eat, the Food which sustains our true mode of existence, that being in union with him.
 This is our approach to fasting, why we observe something as important as Great Lent.
 We read from the prophet Isaiah: